culv/SqueezeTune/README.md

 ### Results

 SqueezeNet was finetuned on three datasets: [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), [ETH-80](http://people.csail.mit.edu/jjl/libpmk/samples/eth.html) and [AR faces](http://www2.ece.ohio-state.edu/~aleix/ARdatabase.html).
-Datasets were split into train, validation, and test sets: train was used to update model parameters, validation was used to monitor training and adjust hyperparameters, and test was used to evaluate the fully-trained model.
+Each datasets was split into a train, validation, and test set using *stratified* sampling, which ensures each subset has the same class ratios as the original dataset.
+The train set was used to update model parameters, validation set was used to monitor training and adjust hyperparameters, and test set was used to evaluate the fully-trained model.
 In addition to test accuracy, a confusion matrix was used visualize *precision* and *recall*.

 ##### CIFAR-10